pgguru/conduit-connector-bigquery/README.md

 - Pipeline is paused after syncing complete table A and table B till index 5.
 - On resuming the pipeline - Connector sync data from table B index 6 and would not sync table A's already synced rows.

-// haris: it would be good to describe why this isn't handled (technical limitation, simply didn't get to this)
-// maybe even add to the planned work section, so we have it in one place
-// Neha: The endpoint does not provide any direct way of pulling the updates.
-I did try the following ways-
-// 1.
-Use transaction/jobs to check the changes done - This works in case of queries but fails if it was a `load job`
-// 2.
-Went through postgres connector, they use data replication feature to get the changes.
-But google being a fault tolerant warehouse does
-//    not provide any such feature of replication
-// 3.
-Different endpoint generally provide the feature of getting the delta.
-Bigquery does not provide any such feature because Bigquery is
-//    similar to any sql database where to pull the data for a interval we need to add some column of timestamp and then use it for getting updated
-//    data.
-But since we are working on the metadata of table and not table its not possible to get the delta data.
-Currently updataion/deletion is not handled by the connector.

 ### How to build?
 Run `make build` to build the connector.